MarkAustinGrow/Angus-vibe/codebase_documentation.md

 - `--limit`: Limit the number of items to process (default: 1)
 - `--max-replies`: Maximum number of comment replies to post (default: 10)
 - `--daemon`: Run in daemon mode with scheduled tasks
-- `--web`: Run the web UI for Sonoteller analysis
+- `--web`: Run the web UI for music analysis
 - `--port`: Port for the web UI (default: 5000)

 ### 2. SupabaseClient (supabase_client.py)